MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-item-contact.md

 ---
 # Set contact information for reports and dashboards in the Power BI service

 This article shows how to set contact information for a dashboard or report in the Power BI service.
 You can set contact information for items in a classic or new workspace, but not for items in your My Workspace.
-The information is in the card you see when you select the header of a report or dashboard.
+The contact information is in the card you see when you select the name of a report or dashboard in the black header bar.

 You can add multiple users or groups to the contact for an item.
 They can be:
 * A person